tikiatua/internal-assets-plugin/README.md

-# Craft CMS: Internal Assets plugin #
+# Craft CMS: Internal Assets Plugin #

 ## Description
 A simple plugin to restrict access to assets for permitted users only.
 Access to a given asset is only granted if the user has view-permissions for the given source (this can be set in the user- or group-settings).